The home buying process explained

 Progressing your mortgage application

-Our mortgage adviser will help you find the mortgage most suitable to your circumstances and preferences.
+Our mortgage advisor will help you find the mortgage most suitable to your circumstances and preferences.
 This involves a lengthy 'factfind' to ensure that you get the best possible advice.
-Our advisers can normally see you very quickly at our offices or at your home if preferred.
+Our advisors can normally see you very quickly at our offices or at your home if preferred.

 We will then submit your mortgage application to the lender and liaise with them, the estate agent, and your chosen solicitor as the application progresses.

 Valuation and survey

 You will need to get a valuation and survey carried out on the house you want to buy.
 A valuation will value the property and tell you how much it is worth, whilst a survey will tell you about the structure of the property and any faults that it may have.
 The lender will normally appoint a surveyor to value the property and you will usually be charged a valuation fee.
 This will normally be paid by card at the time of mortgage application.

 When buying a property, you should instruct a solicitor to handle all the legal aspects relating to the transaction.
 It is important to pick a professional and reliable solicitor, as this will help speed up the process and avoid delays.
 If you do not have a solicitor in mind our advisor will get your quotations and help you choose the right one.